 - Thank You for Signing Up- A thank you video letting them know the process.

 - Buy My Stuff Video- For those who want even more, how to buy your services.

 This website provides you with writing prompts to help you create content that your audience appreciates.
 They go through a series of questions that can turn your ideas into blog posts for any niche.
 Like a guided brainstorming session.

 At the end of the day, you might still need to sit down and just brainstorm topics.
 You should probably come up with about 50-100 topics before you start creating content.
-That way, you can organize those ideas into a calendar like we discussed earlier.
+That way, you can organize those ideas into a calendar as we discussed earlier.

 Now that you are ready to start creating content, let’s go through some content marketing tips to ensure you enhance your efforts.

-The days of writing 300 word blog posts are over.
-Unless, you are a well-known authority figure already they just do not work.
+The days of writing 300-word blog posts are over.
+Unless you are a well-known authority figure already they just do not work.

-BuzzSumo reported that the content of the 10 most shared stories on Facebook had an average 1,000 word count.
+BuzzSumo reported that the content of the 10 most shared stories on Facebook had an average 1,000-word count.

 While your content needs to be longer, the funny thing is only 16% of online users read a website word for word.
 This means you need to format the content for those who skim your information.

 - Create lists– We mentioned earlier how Buzzfeed built their entire blog on their listicles.
 That is because lists are easy and quick to read.
 Plus, they are shareable.